ruoyann/tp/docs/DeveloperGuide.md

 1. The user realises he made a mistake, and executes `log -o n/Starbucks UTown hr/3`, which hard changes the `StudiedHours` to 3.

-1. The user wants to reset all `StudiedHours` to 0, so executes the command `log -ra`.
+1. The user wants to reset all `StudiedHours` to 0, so the user executes the command `log -ra`.

 The following sequence diagram demonstrates the flow from the given input: